WillWang1113/GenTS/README.md

-# GenTS: A library for generative time series analysis
+# GenTS: A Comprehensive Benchmark Library for Generative Time Series Models

 `GenTS` is an open-source library for researchers to conduct generative time series analysis, which covers **(class label-guided) synthesis**, **forecasting** and **imputation**.